espang/tsm/README.md

 ## Project Status

-The project is in development...
+The project is in development and far from being ready to use.

 ## Getting started